na-na-hi/renget/archive/pixibots.md

 ### Known issues

 - Standard prompt is not compatible with cards written in first-person POV.
 I was not able to get the model to auto-detect the POV without outright calling it first-person.
 Even then, the model seemed to get confused easily and started talking as {{user}} in responses.
+- Claude 3 is naturally horny.
+This is a known fact.
+This JB doesn't make it even worse, but it also doesn't fix what's already there.
+I'll keep an eye out for some anti-NSFW wording that doesn't have any negative effects, it would be a good addition to default preferences.

 ## Cards